Masura Parvin

-Masura Parvin (মাসুরা পারভিন; born 17 October 2001) is a Bangladeshi professional footballer who plays as a centre-back for Bashundhara Kings Women and the Bangladesh women's national football team.
-She previously played for the Bangladesh women's national under-16 football team.
+Masura Parvin (মাসুরা পারভিন; born 17 October 2001) is a Bangladeshi professional footballer who plays as a centre-back for the Bangladesh women's national football team.

+Masura has previously played for the Bangladesh women's national under-16 football team.
 She played four matches at 2017 AFC U-16 Women's Championship qualification in Group C held in Dhaka.
-She has also played for the Bangladesh women's national futsal team.
+Moreover, she has played for the Bangladesh women's national futsal team.

 Early years

 Masura was born on 17 October 2001 in Satkhira district.

 Club career

-Transport United FC
+Transport United

-In 2025, Masura joined Bhutan Women's National League club Transport United FC.
+In 2025, Masura joined Bhutan Women's National League club Transport United.

+IM10

+Masura joined IM10 for the 2025–26 Women's Futsal League Bangladesh, which was the first edition of the league.

 International career

 Masura was selected to the Bangladesh girls' U-17 team for the 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She made her debut at the tournament during a match against Iran on 27 August 2016.
 After winning the group, Bangladesh qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.